Skip to main content

 The Gear You Need

-• Hose support (slinky): A plastic accordion support that keeps the hose sloped downward from RV to pedestal.
-Required for gravity drainage; without it, the hose sags and waste can back up.
+• Hose support (slinky): A plastic accordion support that keeps the hose sloped continuously downward from RV to pedestal.
+Without it, the hose sags and waste pools in the low spots — and stays there.
+Non-negotiable for multi-day stays.

-• Elbow adapter: Attaches to the RV's sewer outlet.
-This is what the hose connects to on the RV side.
+• Elbow adapter: Attaches to your RV's sewer outlet on the coach side.
+The hose connects here on your end.

 Connection Steps

 1. Position the hose support from under the RV's drain outlet to the pedestal.
-Ensure it runs downhill the entire way — any sag creates a pool of waste.
+The hose needs to run downhill the entire way — any sag creates a standing pool of waste that just sits there.
+At sites with elevation changes, like mountain campgrounds along the Blue Ridge Parkway corridor or in the Smokies, you may need to adjust the support mid-span.

-2. Connect the elbow adapter to the RV's drain outlet (bayonet or threaded, depending on your RV).
+2. Connect the elbow adapter to the RV's drain outlet — bayonet or threaded, depending on your coach.

 3. Run the hose from the elbow adapter to the pedestal inlet.
-Use hose extensions if the distance is more than 10 feet — don't stretch a single hose tight.
+If the distance is more than your hose covers, use an extension rather than stretching a single hose tight — a taut hose pulls at both fittings and is more likely to pop loose mid-stay.

 4. Connect at the pedestal using the appropriate fitting.
-Push in and twist to lock (bayonet fittings), or thread clockwise (threaded).
+Push in and twist to lock on bayonet pedestals, or thread clockwise on threaded inlets.
+Give it a firm tug to confirm it's seated before you walk away.

-5. Verify the slope — hose should run continuously downhill.
-Adjust the support if needed.
+5. Verify the slope — hose should run continuously downhill from coach to pedestal.
+Adjust the slinky sections if anything looks level or angled the wrong way.

 Disconnection Steps

-1. Close the gray valve if it's been open
+1. Close the gray valve if it's been running open

-3. Drain the hose: elevate the pedestal end of the hose and walk toward the RV, letting gravity drain residual liquid back toward the pedestal end into the sewer
+3. Drain the hose: lift the pedestal end and walk it toward the RV, letting gravity pull residual liquid back down into the sewer inlet

-5. Cap the hose ends — most hoses come with end caps for storage
+5. Cap both hose ends — most hoses ship with end caps, use them every time

-6. Store the hose in a dedicated compartment, separate from water hoses and food storage
+6. Store the hose in a dedicated compartment, away from water hoses and anything else you'd rather not cross-contaminate

 Common Mistakes